ContractAutomataProject/ContractAutomataApp/README.md

 <h1>Contract Automata App</h1>

-This is the GUI application of CAT, and represents an example of usage of the CAT Library (https://github.com/ContractAutomataProject/ContractAutomataLib) to build a tool for visualizing the automata, edit them, and use the main operations (e.g., composition, synthesise).
+This is the GUI application of CAT, and represents an example of usage of the CAT Library (https://github.com/contractautomataproject/ContractAutomataLib) to build a tool for visualizing the automata, edit them, and use the main operations (e.g., composition, synthesis).

 The main application is in the file App.java, under io.github.contractautomata.catapp package.
 Check the release for a runnable jar.